Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Criteria

-\subsection{Positive and Negative Involvement}
+\subsubsection{Positive and Negative Involvement}

 Like rejectability and resolvability, the next two criteria we consider---positive and negative involvement---also concern adding voters to an election.
-In this case, the concern is about perverse changes to the set of winners in light of who the new voters ranked as their favorite (resp.~least favorite) candidate.
+In this case, the concern is about perverse changes to the set of winners in light of who the new voters rank as their favorite (resp.~least favorite) candidate.
 Recall our discussion in Section \ref{NoShowSection} of violations of positive or negative involvement as ``strong no show paradoxes.''

-First of all, we note that if an election has a single Split Cycle winner, then adding a single new voter to the election can never remove that candidate from the Split Cycle winning set.
+The criterion of positive (resp.~negative) involvement ensures that if $x$ is among the winners (resp.~losers) and we add a voter who ranks $x$ as their favorite (resp.~least favorite), then $x$ will still be a winner (resp.~loser).